flaxsearch/flaxcode/src/docs/hacking.rst

 Some of this document is taken from pages in the wiki.

-.. _`api reference`: file:api/index.html
+.. _`API reference`: file:api/index.html

 Overview
 ========

-The main process runs the webserver which provides a UI for modifying, creating and deleting document collections, as well as some other administritave details, and the search forms.
+The main process runs the web-server which provides a UI for modifying, creating and deleting document collections, as well as some other administrative details, and the search forms.
 It decides when collections should be indexed and passes requests for indexing off to a separate indexing process.
-The indexing process calls filters on each file of the collection to extract text, which then gets passed to xapian.
+The indexing process calls filters on each file of the collection to extract text, which then gets passed to Xapian.

-On windows we use the windows indexing service infrastructure to do the filtering, but we run the IFilters in yet another process, to guard against badly behaved IFilters bringing the whole system down.
+On Windows we use the Windows indexing service infrastructure to do the filtering, but we run the IFilters in yet another process, to guard against badly behaved IFilters bringing the whole system down.